Corniel/Sudoku/Benchmarks/README.md

 | Sum    | 1.209 us |

 ## Solvers
-Tested on 1000 hard puzzles.
+Tested on 1000 puzzles.
 The mean is the average per puzzle.

 | Method    | Config     | Mean        | Ratio |
 |---------- |----------- |------------:|------:|